trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 38_eu.md

 6. For the purposes of heading [3825](/headings/3825), the expression 'other wastes' applies to:

     a. clinical waste, that is, contaminated waste arising from medical research, diagnosis, treatment or other medical, surgical, dental or veterinary procedures, which often contain pathogens and pharmaceutical substances and require special disposal procedures (eg, soiled dressings, used gloves and used syringes);

     b. waste organic solvents;

     c. wastes of metal pickling liquors, hydraulic fluids, brake fluids and anti-freezing fluids; and

     d. other wastes from chemical or allied industries.

     The expression 'other wastes' does not, however, cover wastes which contain mainly petroleum oils or oils obtained from bituminous minerals (heading [2710](/headings/2710)).

-7. For the purposes of heading [3826](/headings/3826), the term ‘biodiesel’ means mono-alkyl esters of fatty acids of a kind used as a fuel, derived from animal, vegetable or microbial fats and oils whether or not used.
+7. For the purposes of heading [3826](/headings/3826), the term “biodiesel” means mono-alkyl esters of fatty ac-ids of a kind used as a fuel, derived from animal, vegetable or microbial fats and oils whether or not used.

 ### Subheading notes